datanav/docs/hub/sesam-dataflow.rst

 Semantic enrichment with rdf:type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To classify business entities it is a best practice to add a property ``rdf:type``.
+To classify business entities it is best practice to add the property ``rdf:type``.
 The ``rdf:type`` should be added as a namespaced identifier to enable potential URI expansion.
-Use the source from which the business entity orginated as namespace and the business entity type as identifier.
+Use the source from which the business entity originated as the namespace and the business entity type as the identifier.

 For example, employees from SAP could be given ``rdf:type`` `"~:sap:Employee"`.